shihanqu/Strudel-Antigravity/README.md

 # Strudel Antigravity 🎹✨

-A powerful VS Code extension for live-coding music with [Strudel](https://strudel.cc), the JavaScript port of TidalCycles.
+A VS Code extension for live-coding music with [Strudel](https://strudel.cc), the JavaScript port of TidalCycles.

-> **Fork Notice**: This is a significantly enhanced fork of [strudel-vscode](https://codeberg.org/cmillsdev/strudel-vscode.git) by cmillsdev.
-See [What's New](#whats-new-in-this-fork) for details.

 ![Strudel Antigravity Demo](images/demo.gif)